-A new homelessness training package for GP receptionists will be launched this week at Homelessness and Health, the international symposium of Pathway and the Faculty for Homeless and Inclusion Health.
+A new homelessness training package for GP receptionists will be launched this week at Homelessness and Health, the annual international symposium of Pathway and the Faculty for Homeless and Inclusion Health.

 Everyone in the UK has a right to register with a GP, and proof of address is not required.
 The new video and training package is based upon current NHS England Guidance.
 It offers simple tips to support patients and shows how important a doctor can be for a person who has lost their home.